Club History

 The decision to resurrect Pontypridd AFC was taken by the management and players that comprised the reserve team of Pontypridd Town AFC (of the Welsh Football League) in May 2018.

-Playing in the Taff Ely Rhymney Valley Football League (TERVFL) under the Pontypridd Town banner the team was denied promotion at the end of the 2017/18 campaign because of their status as a reserves or 2nd team.
+Playing in the Taff Ely Rhymney Valley (TERV) Football League under the Pontypridd Town banner the team was denied promotion at the end of the 2017/18 campaign because league rules do not permit reserve teams to compete in the top flight of the TERV League.

-The team decided then to breakaway from the then Welsh League club with the aspiration to try and climb the Welsh football pyramid as a club in their own right.
+The team decided then to breakaway from the then Welsh League club with the aspiration to try and establish their own club in the Welsh football pyramid.
 The club’s goal is to represent the town of Pontypridd positively and promote football in the town while remaining based within the immediate area of Pontypridd.

 Season Review 2018/19